Crowley ISD

 Teacher ethnicities

-These figures are expressed as a percentage of the total teacher full-time equivalent (FTE).
+These figures are expressed as a percentage of the total teacher full-time equivalent (FTE) as of the 2023-2024 school year.

 Total teacher FTEs